You will learn about these major topics:

 - Valve damage: Avoid dropping or placing a cylinder where it can fall.
 The regulator or valve can be damaged and the cylinder can become a projectile.

 Oxygen is considered a medication.

 2. Oxygen Delivery System

 An oxygen delivery system consists of the following parts:

-When providing oxygen in the field, the standard source is a seamless steel or lightweight alloy cylinder filled with pressurized oxygen.
-A green (steel) or gray (aluminium) cylinder identifies oxygen.
+When providing oxygen in the field, the standard source is seamless steel or lightweight alloy cylinder filled with pressurized oxygen.
+A green (steel) or gray (aluminum) cylinder identifies oxygen.